Mayakoba: A relaxing vacation realized

 I have some rules about relaxing vacation destinations.
 First off, I'm only taking one plane there -- no connections.
 Second, I'm spending, max, four hours on that plane.
 Third, I'm not spanning a fistful of time zones to get where I'm going.

-I want to go somewhere hot, particularly from the months of October through April.
+I want to go somewhere hot, particularly from October through April.
 Not warm, not balmy -- H.O.T.
 I don't play golf, so a nice 70-degree day does nothing for me.
 It's gotta be at least 80 degrees, or I walk.
 I want it to be hot enough that jumping in a pool or ocean isn't even a discussion.

 And I want my hotel to be no more than 45 minutes from the airport.
 I didn't fly for hours to then spend more hours in a backseat.